Drug And Alcohol Addiction In Wilmington, Delaware

 You have options.
 Talk about them with a treatment provider today.

 Overdose In Wilmington

 In 2017, deaths from overdoses rose by nearly 37%, from 182 to 249.
-Of that 249 deaths, a massive 141 involved fentanyl, making it one of the worst fentanyl problems in the country.
-Much of that is due to the proximity to the port, and also the amount of fentanyl-laced heroin.
-101 deaths in 2017 also involved heroin.
-The two numbers are not exclusive of each other, so it is likely that there was overlap between the two drugs.
+Of that 249 deaths, a massive 141 involved Fentanyl, making it one of the worst Fentanyl problems in the country.
+Much of that is due to the proximity to the port, and also the amount of Fentanyl-laced Heroin.
+101 deaths in 2017 also involved Heroin.
+The 2 numbers are not exclusive of each other, so it is likely that there was overlap between the two drugs.